panda1230/CombinedHebbian_NonHebbianPlasticity-in-Spiking-Neural-Networks/README.md

 While we don't utilize the readout layer, the code does provide avenues to initialize and train the readout layer.
 You can do the same by changing line 507 to "tag_mode=True".
 However, as explained in the paper above, using STDP from input to reservoir and STDP + non-Hebbian decay for E-E connections within the reservoir is sufficient for training and classification.
 Thus, it is recommended to always keep tag_mode = False in both training and testing.

 While the current code utilizes a simple synthesized dataset, one can test it on MNIST and more complex recognition datasets.

+**To cite this work, please use the following format:**
+Panda, Priyadarshini, and Kaushik Roy.
+"Learning to generate sequences with combination of Hebbian and non-hebbian plasticity in recurrent spiking neural networks."
+Frontiers in neuroscience 11 (2017): 693.